frida/frida-website/_docs/installation.md

 simply run the following command to install Frida:

 {% highlight bash %}
-$ sudo pip install frida
+$ pip install --user frida
 {% endhighlight %}

 All of Frida’s PyPI dependencies are automatically installed by the above